November 24, 1996: Brilliant battle with Becker results in Sampras’s third ATP Finals crown

-On this day, November 24, 1996, Pete Sampras edged Boris Becker (3-6, 7-6, 7-6, 6-7, 6-4) in the final of the Masters Cup.
-The final showdown between the two champions is considered as one of the greatest matches in tennis history, with both players displaying a fantastic serve-and-volley masterclass on a fast-indoor surface.
+On this day, November 24, 1996, Pete Sampras edged Boris Becker (3-6, 7-6, 7-6, 6-7, 6-4) in the final of the ATP Tour World Championships.
+The final showdown between the two champions is considered as one of the greatest matches in tennis history, with both players displaying a fantastic serve-and-volley masterclass on a fast indoor surface.
 It was also the last major final ever played by Becker.

-Founded in 1970, the year-end Masters Cup was the final showdown between the eight best players in the world.
+Founded in 1970 as the Masters Grand Prix, the year-end ATP Tour World Championships (now the ATP Finals) was the final showdown between the eight best players in the world.
 Held in a different location every year at the start, in settled at the Madison Square Garden, in New York, from 1977 until 1989.
 Since then, the tournament had moved twice again, from Frankfurt (1990-1995) to Hanover in 1996.
 As only the eight top players of the year qualify for the event, the list of its former champions is nothing short of impressive.

-The final of the 1996 Masters Cup displayed not only two of the best players in the world, but also two of the best players on fast surfaces.
+The final of the 1996 ATP Tour World Championships displayed not only two of the best players in the world, but also two of the best players on fast surfaces.
 Pete Sampras and Boris Becker were both three-time Wimbledon champions, and, while the American had triumphed at the Masters Cup twice (1991, 1994), the German had won the tournament three times (1988, 1992, 1995).

 Tension peaked at the end of the fourth set, during a 24-point breathtaking tie-break, during which Becker saved 2 match points, at 5-6 and 8-9, before winning 13-11 to push Sampras into a deciding fifth set.